 Stage 4: Back rise

-- Measure from crotch seam to top of the back of the jean .
+Then we measure from crotch seam to top of the back of the jean.

 Stage 5: Thigh